Home Knowledge Base Creating compelling stories in 360 video

 Technique is everything

-There is a misconception that strong filmmaking cannot be achieved in 360 video.
-Infinite Form disagrees.
-Compelling 360 storytelling is not only possible – it thrives when the right techniques are matched to the right projects.
+Infinite Form demonstrates that compelling 360 storytelling is not only possible – it thrives when the right techniques are applied to the right projects.

 Related posts